What Not to Do When You're Applying for Jobs

 Filling out a job application or participating in an interview isn't a place to sneak in a few texts.
 If your phone is constantly beeping or ringing, it creates a very distracting environment and reflects poorly on you.
 So, make it a priority to turn your phone on silent and stow it away in your bag or pocket.

 Walk in with Your Earphones and Your Music Playing

 Although you might be dying to catch the end of your favorite song, put your phone or iPod away before you walk in to apply for a job or go on a job interview.

 Plan ahead and grab a coffee or other beverage or a snack before or after your interview, because it isn't professional to eat or drink during your interview.
 Finish (or throw out) your coffee or food before your interview.

 Bring Your Parents or Friends

-You should go to apply for jobs and go to job interviews alone, so don't bring your parents, your friends, or your boyfriend or girlfriend.
-If you're applying for a retail job and you're with friends have them wait outside the store or elsewhere.
-The only time this would not apply is if you and your friends were applying at a company that was hiring for several positions.
+You should go to apply for jobs and attend job interviews alone, so don't bring your parents, your friends, or your boyfriend or girlfriend.
+If you're applying for a retail job and you're with friends, have them wait outside the store or elsewhere.
+The only time this would not apply is if you and your friends were all applying at a company that was hiring for several positions.

 No matter how difficult your job search is, make an effort to greet your interviewer kindly, and be active and engaged during the interview process.
 Be outgoing and positive, even if you don't feel that way.